 Not until 1873 was Sholes satisfied with a gizmo that could type all 26 characters—a device a history of IBM describes as looking “like a cross between a loom and a jack-in-the-box.”
 The QWERTY arrangement of letters was likely devised to separate the most frequently used typebars (the moving pieces with letters that strike the paper)—and perhaps slow down overeager typists—to minimize jamming.
 The initial Sholes & Glidden typewriter, like most 19th-century models, was an “understroke” or “blind” machine, in which the typist couldn’t see the letters being produced without rolling the paper to check.

 Sholes and partners contracted with the sewing-machine division of E. Remington & Sons—of firearms fame—to manufacture their “typewriter” (the first use of the term).
-The first Remington model showed the influence of the sewing-machine firm: It was adorned with painted flowers and decals, mounted on a stand similar to a sewing-machine table, and the carriage return was operated by a foot-treadle.
+The first Remington model showed the influence of the sewing machine firm.
+Adorned with painted flowers and decals, it was mounted on a stand similar to a sewing machine table.
+The carriage return was operated by a foot-treadle.
 An early ad enthused, “It is certain to become as indispensable in families as the sewing machine.”

 The Remington 2, released in 1878, was the first model we might recognize as a typewriter.
-It introduced a shift mechanism to produce lowercase as well as capital letters, and the carriage return was operated by hand.
+It introduced a shift mechanism to produce lowercase as well as capital letters.
+The carriage return was operated by hand.
 The ribbon reversed automatically, preventing damage from handling the flimsy strip of inked cloth.
 That same year, the first typing class was taught in New York City.
 By 1909, the US alone boasted 89 different typewriter manufacturers.

 One of those firms, the Blickensderfer Manufacturing Co. of Stamford, Conn., experimented with an electric typewriter—turned on and off by a Yale doorlock key on the side—as early as 1902.
 It wasn’t a commercial success, however, possibly because of the lack of standard electrical voltage from city to city.

 James Field Smathers of Kansas City invented the first practical electric typewriter in 1914.
 Remington produced it in 1925.
-After passing through various companies, the Electromatic Typewriter was acquired by the International Business Machines Corp., which invested $1 million in what would become the IBM Model 01.
+After passing through various companies, the Electromatic Typewriter was acquired by the International Business Machines Corp.
+IBM invested $1 million in what would become the IBM Model 01.

 IBM revolutionized the electric typewriter—and the American office—with the introduction of the Selectric in 1961.
 It replaced typebars with a changeable “golf ball” that zipped along a slender metal rod, tilting and rotating to produce the desired character.
 In 1971, the Selectric II allowed typists to switch between pica (10 characters per inch) and elite (12 per inch) on the same machine.
 Two years later, the IBM Correcting Selectric, with a “lift-off” tape incorporated in the ribbon, made typewriter erasers and Liquid Paper obsolete.